Jivansha/LeanIn-IOT-Circle-19-20/README.md

   4. Online simulations of basic circuits

 ## Lesson 2 - Arduino Basics
+   The pin diagram, syntax of the arduino programming, how to rum and upload the code on the microcontroller.
+Disussion of the functions    used frequently in arduino.
+HandsOn Session with Arduino.

 ## Lesson 3-4 - Arduino interfacing with sensors and displays
     Arduino + lcd display ="https://www.tinkercad.com/embed/9CrmkSk1TGd?editbtn=1"